 Prevention of Separation Anxiety in Puppies: How and When to Introduce and Build on Alone Time

-As someone who spends ` lot of time helping guardians of dogs with Separation Related Behaviours, I wanted to highlight some of the key principles, but also misconceptions about teaching dogs to spend time alone.
+As someone who spends a lot of time helping guardians of dogs with Separation Related Behaviours, I wanted to highlight some of the key principles, but also misconceptions about teaching dogs to spend time alone.

 Bringing home a new puppy is an exciting time, but it can also be very stressful, even for experienced owners!